 The Creative Writing program at Ruth Asawa School of the Arts, created in 2001, is a rigorous, accelerated discipline for highly motivated students who want to study the art and craft of writing.
-CW maintains a total enrollment of about 25 – 30 students.
-As with all arts disciplines at SOTA, admission is by audition, and class takes place in the afternoon, following the morning’s academic classes and lunch.
+CW maintains a total enrollment of about thirty students.
+As with all arts disciplines at Ruth Asawa SOTA, admission is by audition, and class takes place in the afternoon, following the morning’s academic classes and lunch.

 CW students work closely with artists-in-residence — working writers representing a variety of genres.
 Creative Writing I students (generally freshmen and sophomores) will spend much of their time working directly with Heather Woodward, Program Director.
-After demonstrating the requisite development in both writing and individual maturity, students move in the junior year to Creative Writing II, where the majority of instruction is with CW Associate Director Maia Ipp.
+After demonstrating the requisite development in both writing and individual maturity, students move in the junior year to Creative Writing II, where the majority of instruction is with one of our artists-in-residence.
 The two sections do combine at various times in the year.

 Before graduating, all CW students complete a Senior Thesis, an important component of the CW program.
 Working under the individual mentorship of an established writer in the community, each senior C-dub will produce a manuscript of substantial length that demonstrates the writing skills developed while in SOTA Creative Writing.
 The manuscript can be a collection of poems or short stories, a play, a novella or novel.
 Students design and create chapbooks or other publications as the culmination of their thesis, the release of which we celebrate with a reading.

 In addition to the daily schedule, students are presented with many options – some mandatory – to attend readings and other literary or artistic events in the city at large.
+For example, Creative Writing partners with San Francisco Art & Film; students are required to attend their Cine Club film screenings and write responses to the films.
 Creative Writing also has three performances scheduled each year, and in each case the week prior is devoted to preparation and rehearsal.

 Frequently Asked Questions: